-When you take your new ASICS running shoes out of the box they are at their most protective and supportive.
+When you take your new ASICS running shoes out of the box, they will be at their most protective and supportive.
 But like any product, they wear down over time.
-Podiatrist and ASICS PRO Team member Clifton Bradeley explains when and why you should change them.
+Podiatrist and adviser to the ASICS Running Clinics, Clifton Bradeley, explains when and why you should change them.

-It’s difficult to provide a definite answer, as every shoe will wear differently depending on your running style, the frequency of your runs and the design of the shoe.
-However, if you notice any of the following tell-tale signs of excessive wear, it’s time to start looking for your next pair of shoes:
+Every shoe wears differently depending on your running style, the frequency of your runs and the design of the shoe.
+However, if you notice any of the following tell-tale signs of excessive wear, then it’s time to start looking for a new pair of running shoes:

 - The heel counter becomes mobile and less supportive